Electromagnetic instability and Schwinger effect in the Witten-Sakai-Sugimoto model with D0-D4 background: Introduction

-Consequently, the number density of D0-branes (D0 charge) is related to the $\theta$ angle and we could finally obtain the Yang-Mills plus Chern-Simons action (\ref{eq:0-0}) from (\ref{eq:0-1}) and (\ref{eq:0-2}) as the low-energy theory of the bubble D0-D4 system.
-As the analysis of the D4/D8 model (the Witten-Sakai-Sugimoto modle) \cite{key-022,key-022+1,key-023,key-024,key-025}, the bubble D0-D4 corresponds to the confinement phase of the dual field theory while the black D0-D4 corresponds to the deconfinment phase\footnote{In \cite{key-026}, an alternative solution for the deconfinment phase has been proposed .}.
+Therefore the number density of D0-branes (D0 charge) is related to the $\theta$ angle and we could finally obtain the Yang-Mills plus Chern-Simons action (\ref{eq:1}) from (\ref{eq:2}) and (\ref{eq:3}) as the low-energy theory of the bubble D0-D4 system.
+As the analysis of the D4/D8 model (the original Witten-Sakai-Sugimoto model) \cite{key-022,key-022+1,key-023,key-024,key-025}, the bubble D0-D4 corresponds to the confinement phase of the dual field theory while the black D0-D4 corresponds to the deconfinement phase\footnote{In \cite{key-026}, an alternative solution for the deconfinement phase has been proposed .}.
 However in the black D0-D4 configuration, the physical interpretation of D0-brane is less clear since D0-brane is not D-instanton.
-Nevertheless, we might identify the D0 charge as the chiral potential in the black D0-D4 configuration according to some evidences presented in \cite{key-027,key-028,key-029}.
+Nevertheless, we might identify the D0 charge as the chiral potential in the black D0-D4 configuration according to the phenomenal evidences presented in \cite{key-027,key-028,key-029}.
 Besides, the flavors can be introduced by a stack of $N_{f}$ D8 and anti-D8 branes ($\mathrm{D}8/\overline{\mathrm{D}8}$-branes) as probes into the D0-D4 background.
 Hence the chirally symmetric or broken phase of the dual field theory is represented by the various configurations of $\mathrm{D}8/\overline{\mathrm{D}8}$-branes in the bubble or black D0-D4 background.